Article Contents

 For items that have a clear weight or volume, you should never use the "Unit" unit of measurement.

-If you use "Unit" instead of a weight or volume measurement, this will cause issues when trying to add recipes to items on the POS Items page.
-For example, if you have a liquor bottle with an item measurement of "1 unit", you won't be able to add partial amounts of that item to a recipe.
+For recipes, if you have a liquor bottle with an item measurement of "1 unit", you won't be able to add partial amounts of that item to a recipe.